 Your cart is currently empty.Continue Shopping

-Gretsch Broadkaster & Carstens Black Flag, ohh my!!!
-CME General Manager, Alex "100 Riffs" Chadwick talks about a few of his favorite things in this episode of CME Staff Picks!
+Gretsch Broadkaster & Carstens Black Flag, ohh my!
+CME General Manager, Alex "100 Riffs" Chadwick, talks about a few of his favorite things in this installment of CME Staff Picks!

 Why?
 It fucking rules!
 That and my 1971 Marshall 1959 are my two main amps, but the Black Flag gets all the love these days and not just because its smaller and I'm older (and lazier).
 It sounds massive, the tone is punchy and complex with plenty of bite when you need it, and it breaks up at just the right time.
 It doesn't hurt that Brian Carstens is a lovely human being and the amp is 100% handmade by the man himself.
 Let that long hair fly, baby!

 Why?
 Because getting this interface completely changed my approach to music.
 The Unison preamps are legit world-class pre's; you can absolutely make a "real" recording with this box that costs less than $1k, and you can do it at home in your underwear (or no underwear if that's your thing, no judgement).
 UA's software suite is unparalleled and they give you a "greatest hits" bundled with the Twin, which is the perfect place to start your recording journey.

 For us guitar-bound David Gilmour wannabe's the greatest thing about the Twin is the ability to go direct into the guitar input and run the Unison preamp into their insanely accurate recreations of classic amps (Marshall, Fender, Ampeg, and even more modern offerings like Friedman) and they all sound amazing.